IgorD-lab/Focus/README.md

 ## Project Status: Abandoned - Planned Remake in Django + React

+**Current Status and Future Plans**
-This project is currently considered abandoned and will not be receiving further development updates.
-However, there are plans to remake it using a more robust and scalable framework: Django for the backend and React for the frontend.
-You may use all of the code as you see fit.
+This project is currently in maintenance mode and won't receive active development updates.
+However, exciting plans are in the works!
+We're envisioning a remake using a powerful and scalable tech stack: Django for the backend and React for the frontend.

+**Open-source Invitation**
+Feel free to use any part of the existing codebase for your own projects.
+We understand there might be some exploratory or experimental code as this project was primarily a learning experience.
+Don't hesitate to reach out if you have any questions!

 **Reasons for Abandonment:**